jackdp/JPPack/Readme.md

 I have created 36 different color schemes for `TJppPngButton`.
 To change the active color scheme, select one of the schemes available in the `ColorMapType` property in the *Object Inspector*.
 Of course, you can also change the color scheme in the code at runtime.

 Over half of the color schemes I have prepared are schemes that mimic the **VCL styles** available from the **XE2** version of the Delphi environment.
 All such schemes begin with the prefix `cmtVcl`.
-Of course, these *VCL color schemes* work even if you do not enable VCL styles support in your program at all.
+These *VCL color schemes* work even if you do not enable VCL styles support in your program at all.
 You can also, for example, turn on the `Charcoal Dark Slate` VCL style for the application, and `cmtVclCarbon` for the `TJppPngButtons`.
 There is absolutely no problem.

 #### TJppPngButton Color Maps Designer
 All color schemes I have prepared in the `TJppPngButton Color Maps Designer` program, which is located in the repository in the `demos` directory.